 Golden History Museums: Golden History Museums connect residents and visitors to the history of Golden, Colorado by being the leading source for local history.
 This unique pass provides access to our three close-to-downtown locations in Golden.
 The Golden History Center, next door to the library, shows off changing exhibits featuring Coors Pottery, a variety of musical instruments, historic photographs, and much more from a collection of more than 15,000 objects.
 Just across the footbridge is the entrance to Clear Creek History Park, where an outdoor walking experience immerses visitors in the look and feel of a late 1800s mountain ranch, complete with gardens, a working blacksmith shop, schoolhouse, and chicken coop.
 Finally, one short block away is the Astor House Museum, an1800s boarding house and hotel that welcomes modern guests to experience the rooms just as they might have been 100 years ago.
 The pass allows 6 visitors to enter at no cost.

-History Colorado Center: Colorado’s past contains countless stories, each as varied as its landscapes and as diverse as its people.
-The History Colorado Center’s hands-on and high-tech exhibits take you back in time, connecting what WAS to what’s NEXT.
+History Colorado Center: The History Colorado Center’s hands-on and high-tech exhibits take you back in time, connecting what WAS to what’s NEXT.
 They’re unexpected, thought-provoking, and relevant.
 And most of all, fun!
 Join us for an inspirational journey that will ignite your imagination and touch your heart.
-Be part of the story.
 Byers-Evans House is a distinctive house museum.
 Enter one of Denver's great historic homes, built in 1883 by Rocky Mountain News publisher Williams Byers and sold in 1889 to the family of William Gray Evans, an officer of the Denver Tramway Company.
 This pass allows up to 4 visitors to enter both History Colorado Center and Byers-Evans House at no cost.

 MCA Denver: Museum of Contemporary Art Denver is a museum dedicated solely to the presentation of contemporary art.
 Located in the LoDo section of Denver, MCA Denver has five distinct galleries, three spaces for education, multiple sites for special projects/commissioned works and one live art/lecture hall as well as a rooftop cafe and a gift shop.
 The contemporary art exhibits rotate into and out of the museum on a 3-6 month basis.
 You'll never see the same thing twice!
 The pass allows 2 adults and 2 children per visit to enter at no cost.